 Our products are sold globally to a broad spectrum of customers, including wholesalers, distributors, chain stores, discount stores, drug stores, mail order houses, catalog stores, department stores and other traditional retailers, large and small, as well as internet-based "e-retailers."
 Our own sales forces account for the majority of sales of our products with remaining sales generated by independent distributors who, for the most part, sell our products in areas of the world where we do not otherwise maintain a direct presence.
 Notwithstanding our thousands of customers, the majority of our sales are to large chain stores, distributors, e-retailers and wholesalers.
 Customer concentration provides us with certain benefits, such as potentially more efficient product distribution practices and other reductions in costs of sales and distribution; however, customer concentration can also create additional risks for our business.
-These risks can create potential detriments to our business resulting from the financial difficulties of our major customers which could lead to reductions in sales or unfavorable changes in our business relationships with one, or more, of our major customers.
+These risks include potential damage to our business resulting from the financial difficulties of one or more of our major customers which could lead to reductions in sales, or other unfavorable changes in our business relationships with one, or more, of our major customers.
 Customer concentration may also decrease the prices we are able to obtain for some of our products and reduce the number of products we would otherwise be able to bring to market.

-During 2017, net revenues from our top five customers accounted for approximately 42% of our consolidated global net revenues, including our three largest customers, Wal-Mart Stores, Inc., Toys "R" Us, Inc. and Target Corporation who represented 19%, 9% and 9%, respectively, of consolidated global net revenues.
-In the U.S. and Canada segment, approximately 61% of our net revenues were derived from these top three customers.
-The bankruptcy filing in September 2017 of Toys "R" Us in the U.S. and Canada, and the difficulties of Toys "R" Us in the United Kingdom significantly impacted our sales and profitability in the fourth quarter of 2017 and we expect the financial difficulties of Toys "R" Us will negatively impact our sales in 2018, with the greatest amount of that impact likely to be in the first half of 2018, as we right size our inventory with Toys "R" Us and as they close stores.
+During 2018, net revenues from our top five customers accounted for approximately 38% of our consolidated global net revenues, including our largest customers, Wal-Mart Stores, Inc. and Target Corporation, who represented 20% and 9%, respectively, of consolidated global net revenues.
+In the U.S. and Canada segment, approximately 60% of our net revenues were derived from our top three customers.
+The bankruptcy filing and subsequent liquidation of Toys"R"Us, had a significant negative impact on our sales and profitability in 2018.
+Prior to 2018, Toys"R"Us was Hasbro's third largest U.S. customer and our second largest customer in Europe.
+In addition to lost sales, the Toys"R"Us liquidation in 2018 led to a significant amount of inventory sold at significant discount.
+We believe the bankruptcy of Toys"R"Us was partially a product of underlying changes in the industry including the rapid growth of on-line retail globally.
+In Europe, the bankruptcy of Toys"R"Us together with economic headwinds in a number of markets and the shifting retail environment magnified the negative impact to sales and profitability overall.
+These changes accelerated our efforts to diversify our retail mix in 2018 and we further prioritized a digital-first approach in order to become a more complete e-commerce partner.
+In 2019 and moving forward we plan to continue to focus on an ongoing evolution of our business to succeed in a digital-first, increasing e-commerce driven world and to better position us for long-term success amidst the rapidly changing retail environment.